Title

 Amendment to Republic Act No. 4373 regulates the practice of social work in the Philippines, clarifying its definition, outlining qualifications for social workers, providing exemptions, and recognizing the value of experience in the field.

-Social work is defined as the profession primarily concerned with organized social service activity aimed to facilitate and strengthen basic social relationships and the mutual adjustment between individuals and their social environment for the good of the individual and of society by the use of social work methods.
+RA 5175 amends Section 1(a) of RA 4373 by restating that social work is the profession primarily concerned with organized social service activity aimed to facilitate and strengthen basic social relationships and mutual adjustment between individuals and their social environment for the good of the individual and of society using social work methods.

-A social worker must possess a Master's Degree in Social Work (M.S.S.W., M.S.S., M.A.S.W., or its equivalent) conferred by a reputable school, college, or university recognized by the government or accredited abroad.
+The applicant must possess a Master’s Degree in Social Work (M.S.S.W., M.S.S., M.A.S.W., or its equivalent) conferred by a reputable government-recognized school, college, or university and also by a duly accredited school, college, or university abroad.

-Yes, unless exempted, no person shall practice or offer to practice social work or be appointed as a social worker without holding a valid certificate of registration issued by the Board of Examiners for Social Workers.
+Unless exempt from registration, no person may practice or offer to practice social work in the Philippines or be appointed to a position calling for social worker in any social worker agency (private or government) without holding a valid certificate of registration as a social worker issued by the Board of Examiners for Social Workers.

-Yes, recognized social workers or authorities on social work who are residents or citizens of other countries called for consultations in agencies working with the United Nations or similar international social agencies are exempt from registration.
+Registration is not required of recognized social workers or authorities on social work who are residents and/or citizens of other countries and are called in for consultations in any agency working with the United Nations and/or similar international social agencies.

-Yes, permanently appointed social workers employed at the date of approval of the Act retain their rights to promotion, salary increases, retirement benefits, and other previously acquired rights.
+No. The amendment states that no provision shall be construed to prejudice permanently appointed social workers employed in private or government social work agencies at the date of approval of the Act; they continue to enjoy rights to promotion and salary increases, retirement benefits, and other previously acquired rights.

-Applicants must be Filipino citizens, at least 21 years old, in good health and moral character, hold a bachelor’s or master’s degree in social work from an accredited institution, and have completed at least 1,000 case hours of practical training supervised by a qualified social worker.
+Applicants must establish to the satisfaction of the Board that they (a) are Filipino citizens; (b) are at least 21 years old; (c) are in good health and of good moral character; (d) have received a bachelor’s degree or master’s degree diploma (or equivalent) in social work from an accredited and legally constituted institution (with an RA 2260 proviso for cultural minorities); and (e) completed at least 1,000 case hours of practical training in an established social work agency under direct supervision of a fully trained and qualified social worker.

-Yes, a minimum of 1,000 case hours of practical training in an established agency under supervision of a qualified social worker is required.
+It sets the minimum practical training requirement for applicants: at least 1,000 case hours of practical training in an established social work agency under the direct supervision of a fully trained and qualified social worker.

-Subparagraph (h) of Section twenty-six was repealed, and subparagraph (i) of the same section was redesignated as subparagraph (h).
+RA 5175 repeals subparagraph (h) of Section 26 and redesignates subparagraph (i) as subparagraph (h).

 Analyze Cases Smarter, Faster